-Roaring Lion, a son of American-based stallion Kitten’s Joy, has certainly done his best to live up to his name – his rivals finding him hard to tame even if he has yet to strike at the highest level.
+Roaring Lion, a son of American-based stallion Kitten’s Joy, has certainly done his best to live up to his name – with highlights in 2018 including wins in the Coral Eclipse and Dante Stakes.

-It would be wrong to say he is not effective at a mile and a half – you do not finish a two-length third in any Derby without getting the trip – but he had previously been an emphatic winner of the Dante Stakes over ten furlongs and it might be that a mile and a quarter proves his optimum.
+It would be wrong to say he is not effective at a mile and a half – you do not finish a two-length third in any Derby without getting the trip – but he had previously been an emphatic winner of the Dante Stakes over ten furlongs and his Eclipse triumph – when swooping from off the pace after getting shuffled back early on – seemed to confirm a mile and a quarter is his optimum.